mapeveri/django-musette/roadmap.rst

 **For version (0.2.9) complete the next issues:**

 1. [X] Issue #106 Rename validator
+2. [X] Issue #104 Not show screen forums if has a one forum
-2. [] Issue #85 Improve the sending of emails
+3. [] Issue #85 Improve the sending of emails
-3. [] Issue #87 Migrate web sockets to django-channels
+4. [] Issue #87 Migrate web sockets to django-channels
-4. [] Issue #81 Add docker container
+5. [] Issue #81 Add docker container
-5. [] If errors are found in the previous version.
+6. [] If errors are found in the previous version.
 They will be arranged